tjrules/blog-app-part-one/README.md

     - Instructions for downloading the code and running it on localhost
 - A presentation in class that:
     - Is 5 minutes in length
-    - Shows off all features of the app
+    - Shows off the features of the app you're most proud of
-    - Explains the technical details
+    - Explains one or two technical details
-    - Explains the technical challenges
+    - Explains one or two technical challenges
     - Explains which improvements you might make